ishikawam/builded-firebase-ios-sdk/Firebase/README.md

    if needed".
 7. Add the -ObjC flag to "Other Linker Settings":
   a.
 In your project settings, open the Settings panel for your target
   b.
-Go to the Build Settings tab and find the "Other Linking Flags" setting
+Go to the Build Settings tab and find the "Other Linker Flags" setting
      in the Linking section.
   c.
 Double-click the setting, click the '+' button, and add "-ObjC" (without
      quotes)